nitinasati/opensearch-ingestion/README.md

 # SSL Configuration
 VERIFY_SSL=false  # Set to true in production

+# DLQ Configuration
+DLQ=enabled  # Set to 'enabled' to enable SQS DLQ for error reporting, 'disabled' to skip SQS-DLQ-ARN=arn:aws:sqs:region:account-id:queue-name  # Required if DLQ is enabled

 # Optional environment variables
 DOCUMENT_COUNT_THRESHOLD=100  # Percentage difference threshold for alias switch operation to avoid alias switch when document count is 0 in target index